How Alopecia hair loss can affect you emotionally

 Losing hair to alopecia can be a devastating process.
 Whether your hair is slowly thinning or rapidly shredding, either can have a significant psychological impact.
 You may feel shocked at the sight of your hair in clumps in your hairbrush or the shower drain.
 Many alopecia sufferers feel ashamed or embarrassed about their hair loss, which can have a negative effect on their work and social life.
 Although distressing, there are a variety hair loss treatments to help you through the process.

-At the Simone Thomas hair loss clinic in Bournemouth and Reading we often talk to our clients about how their hair loss impacts their self-esteem.
+At the Simone Thomas hair loss clinic in Bournemouth we often talk to our clients about how their hair loss impacts their self-esteem.
 We understand that hair can play a big part of your identity.
 Read our expert tips on ways to treat your hair loss to help you feel like your confident self again.

 Change your hairstyle